Helen Foster Snow: Post-China years

 The Snows' marriage was strained and the Japanese occupation of much of China made life difficult.
-In December 1940, the Snows decided to move back to the United States in fear that the Japanese would make them prisoners of war.
+In December 1940, the Snows decided to move back to the United States as they feared the Japanese would make them prisoners of war.
 The attack on Pearl Harbor would take place exactly one year later.
-Prior to their departure, Edgar was offered a position as a war correspondent for the New York Herald Tribune and Helen encouraged him to take it.
+Prior to their departure, the New York Herald Tribune offered Edgar a position as a war correspondent and Helen encouraged him to take it.
 She returned to the United States without him.
-After a short while, Edgar realized he didn't want to be without his wife and the living conditions were too difficult for him.
-The Snows had been in China for a decade and they were both lacking proper nutrition and vitamins.
-Nearly the entire time they were in Asia, they did not eat raw foods in order to avoid dysentery and their health was depleted.
-Upon their initial return to the United States, the couple lived in California for a short time and then moved into a small mid-1700s house in Madison, Connecticut.
+After a short while, Edgar realized he didn't want to be without his wife and the living conditions were too difficult for him to bear.
+He had already been in China for a decade where his health progressively declined as his diet lacked proper nutrition.
+Upon his return to the United States, the couple lived in California for a short time and then moved into a small mid-1700s house in Madison, Connecticut.

-While the Snows were settled back in America, Edgar would continue to travel back and forth between home and Europe.
+While the Snows were settled back in America, Edgar would continue to travel back and forth between the U.S. and Europe.
 His books and reporting on China had earned him critical acclaim in the U.S. This success made Edgar a very valuable asset as a war correspondent.
 President Roosevelt often looked to Edgar for his understanding on matters in Asia.
 Roosevelt personally suggested that Edgar become a war correspondent once again, to which Edgar agreed.
 Though he did not want to report on World War II directly after his time in China, his personal struggles with Helen and encouragement from Roosevelt pushed Edgar to travel and cover the war.
 In 1945, the couple legally separated.
-Edgar started a new relationship with actress Lois Wheeler and sought a divorce from Helen.
-The divorce proceedings took several years as the two were stalemated in terms of settlement.
-The couple formally divorced in 1949.
+Edgar started a new relationship with actress Lois Wheeler and sought a divorce from Helen which was formalized in 1949.
 Edgar married Lois less than ten days after the official date of the divorce.
 He lived in Switzerland until he died from cancer in 1972.

-Helen spent the rest of her life in Connecticut, developing an interest in family genealogy, drafting a novel, and writing short pieces on her experiences in China.
-Although Helen was never tried during the McCarthy era, her works suffered from the idea that she was a Chinese Communist sympathizer.
+Helen spent the rest of her life in Connecticut, where she developed an interest in family genealogy, drafted a novel, and wrote short pieces on her experiences in China.
+Although Helen was never tried during the McCarthy era, her works suffered from the idea that she was a communist sympathizer.
 She often had issues getting new books published and many of her books went out of print.
 Helen returned to China twice more in her lifetime.
-The first visit was from 1972 to 1973, following President Richard Nixon's trip in 1972 which eased relations between China and the United States.
-The second visit was in 1978 when Helen returned to China for six weeks with a camera crew.
-There she was interviewed and asked to recount her adventures of the 1930s with Edgar.
+The first visit was from 1972 to 1973, following President Richard Nixon's historic 1972 trip to China.
+The second visit was in 1978 when Helen returned to China for six weeks where she was asked in an interview to recount her adventures with Edgar during the 1930s.
 She published her autobiography in 1984.